Skip to Content

 With good care and early attention to health, Percherons can thrive for decades—but it’s also important to understand the costs involved in owning one of these gentle giants.

-Percheron cost of ownership is modest upfront but requires budgeting for size-specific needs.
+The upfront cost to own a Percheron is modest, but it does require budgeting for size-specific needs.
 See horse ownership costs.

 Considering breeding?
 See foal raising costs.